TechnologyBrewery/habushu/docs/CONFIGURATION_README.md

 The Dockerfile to update with containerization logic during the [containerize-dependencies](HABUSHU_LIFECYCLE_README.md#containerize-dependencies) goal.
 This must be set if the `updateDockerfile` is set to `true`.

 Default: None

+### dockerContext
+The directory that will serve as the context for the Docker build.
+This directory must contain the `stagingDirectory`.

+Default: `project.basedir`

+### dockerUser

+The user to set as the owner of the virtual env.
+This is useful when the Docker build is run as a non-root user.
+Set to an empty string to disable.

+Default: `1001`

+### dockerTemplatePath

+Overwrite with Docker template path if a custom template is preferred.

+Default: Habushu Maven Plugin Classpath

+### dockerBuilderBase

+The base image to use for building the virtual env.
+This base image will be used to bundle the virtual environment for the target project.
+As the venv must be built on the same platform as the final runtime to ensure compatibility, this image must share a platform with [dockerFinalBase](#dockerfinalbase).
+The base image must have the target Python version resolvable via the `PATH`.

+Default: `docker.io/python:3.12`

+### dockerFinalBase

+The base image to use for final packaging of the virtual env.
+This base image will be used to run the final container runtime.
+As the venv must be built on the same platform as the final runtime to ensure compatibility, this image must share a platform with [dockerBuilderBase](#dockerBuilderBase).
+The base image must have the target Python version resolvable via the `PATH`.

+Default: `docker.io/python:3.12-slim`

 ### Poetry-Specific Containerization Configurations